 Our Search for Reliable Green Web Hosting

-Though Mightybytes has long been an environmentally-friendly company, in 2011, shortly after becoming a certified B Corporation, we began folding sustainability principles into everything we do.
-This went beyond the office recycling bins or our composting worms.
-We built sustainability into the DNA of the company.
-In addition to our work on sustainable web design and greening the office, we identified web hosting powered by renewable energy as the single biggest way to minimize the environmental impact of our work.
+In addition to our work on sustainable web design and greening the office, we identified green web hosting powered by renewable energy as a meaningful way to minimize the environmental impact of both our company and our work for clients.

-Armed with a bit of knowledge on green hosting (and admittedly some naive optimism), we set out on what would turn into a years-long quest to find the perfect green hosting provider, a company that blends a commitment to renewable energy with a dedication to customer satisfaction and high-quality, reliable web hosting services for our project needs.
+Armed with a bit of web host knowledge (and admittedly some naive optimism), we set out on what would turn into a years-long quest to find a great green web hosting provider with whom we could forge a long-term, mutually beneficial relationship.
+We had just a few criteria:

 People, Planet, Pixels, Power